Britain unveils powers to strip suspected Islamist fighters of passports

 An IS video released last month, purporting to show a man with a London accent man beheading a U.S. journalist, led to concern that Britons fighting in the region could return and launch attacks on British soil.

-"There are two key areas where we need to strengthen our powers to fill specific gaps in our armory.
-These are around preventing suspects from traveling and dealing decisively with those already here who pose a risk."
+"There are two key areas where we need to strengthen our powers to fill specific gaps in our armoury.
+These are around preventing suspects from travelling and dealing decisively with those already here who pose a risk."

 Cameron said he would bring in new "specific and targeted legislation" to give the police powers to temporarily seize a suspect's passport at the border to give authorities time to investigate them.
-Currently only Britain's interior minister has the power to withdraw a passport.
+Currently only Britain's Home Secretary has the power to withdraw a passport.

 Asked by an opposition Labour lawmaker whether he was open to the idea of joining the United States in direct military action, Cameron said he would not "rule anything out".